Post Campaign Fulfillment Strategy shaped by real data, not promises

 4) Shipping policy design

-Free contra paid shipping is not a moral argument; it’s math.
+Free vs paid shipping is not a moral argument; it’s math.
 Estimate your dim weight against actual weight for every SKU.
 Specify max width/length to avoid bumping into oversized surcharges.
-Decide on DDP for the EU and UK if your price point crosses low-worth exemption thresholds.
+Decide on DDP for the EU and UK if your price point crosses low-value exemption thresholds.
 We publish a clear table in your FAQ: estimated fees per region, service levels, and known customs expectations.
 Tickets fall when backers read what you actually intend to do.

 5) Timeline risk modeling

 Use Monte Carlo simulations with real lead times, not hopes.
 We run 1,000+ timeline scenarios with supplier variability, port congestion, and carrier handoff metrics.
-The output is a probabilistic chart you can transmit.
+The output is a probabilistic chart you can communicate.
 Announcing a window—“most orders ship in late May; a smaller portion may slip to early June”—is more trustworthy than a single date.
 It matches how freight actually moves.

 6) Data spine selection

 Your pledge manager, payment processor, OMS, WMS, and support tool must share IDs and time stamps.
-We standardize identifiers, enforce UTF-8 character handling, and need bidirectional acknowledgments so that a label event updates your CRM, not just your warehouse.
+We standardize identifiers, enforce UTF-8 character handling, and require bidirectional acknowledgments so that a label event updates your CRM, not just your warehouse.
 This is how WISMO (“Where is my order?”) shrinks: the system tells your support desk what happened before a customer asks.

 7) Support policy before the first box moves